If you have never used this, steel wool is a collection of very thin steel wires bundled together in the form of a ball.

 Why Use Steel Wire Wool for Wood?

 One key advantage of using steel wool in place of sandpaper is that the former can easily be compressed to almost any shape you want.

 And this makes it easy for steel wool to sand hard-to-reach places and complex shapes like wood moldings and cedar sidings.

 The only downside of using steel wool is that it can easily rust if it gets wet.

-Also, during the sanding process, the small pieces of steel wool can break off which can later rust and leave rust stains on the surface.
+Also, the small pieces of steel wool can break off during the sanding process, which can later rust and leave rust stains on the surface.

 You should therefore work carefully with the product and ensure proper cleaning.